ESGF/esgf-ansible/docs/source/intro/intro.rst

 To anyone new to ESGF and/or Web-based service deployments, running services in HTTPS is *a must*, and this requires SSL certificates recognized by current browsers and other http(s) clients, eg. ``wget``, ``curl``, Python ``requests``.
-If you haven't already, please check with your organization to see if you already purchase certificates from vendor.
+If you haven't already, please check with your organization to see if you have already purchased certificates from a vendor.
-If so, purchase one for your targeted ESGF Node server.
-If not, free certificates can be obtained from ``LetsEncrypt``.
+If not, purchase one for your targeted ESGF Node server.
+Free certificates can be obtained from ``LetsEncrypt``.
 See the `Web Certificate Section <../usage/usage.html#web-certificate-installation>`_ within this site for more information.